CoronaTeam/CoronaGame/README.md

 Once you log into  the app, you can see 3 different tabs: Map, Status & Account.

 ### Map
-Is a... map containing 5 feature buttons descrived below.
+Is a... map containing 5 feature buttons described below.

 * Toggle heatmap: show infected areas around you.
 If you zoom in/out too much, you won't be able to see it anymore.
 That way, you cannot see the precise location of infected users (privacy friendly).